Can Flamingos Fly? Exploring the Aviation Abilities of these Unique Birds 2023/24

 In habitats with stable resources, flamingos don’t need to make long migrations so regular flights are unnecessary.
 Some populations only fly when migrating or relocating seasonally.

 So the short flights flamingos take are targeted for specific needs, not aimless joyriding.
-Next let’s talk about the types of flight they do engage in.
+Next, let’s talk about the types of flights they do engage in.

 When and Why Do Flamingos Fly?